Is Montego Bay safe for first-time travelers?

 - The hurricane season in Jamaica normally runs from around June to November.
 See the best time to go to Jamaica before booking your trip

 - The government has stepped in to help enhance security in the travel and tourism sector by assigning special police to patrol on foot and bicycle.
-These police can be seen around major tourist sites such as in city centres.
+These police can be seen around major tourist sites.

 - According to the latest in national statistics, rape and aggravated assault is on the decline whereas drug-related murder and robberies are on the rise.